Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 • Large handles for moving the sled across the wood face

 The downside to this jig?
-As you likely know the premium brands come with a premium price.
-But remember, the cost of the jig is often the same as 3 or 4 of the slabs of wood you’ll put through it.
+As you likely know, the premium brands come with a premium price.
+But remember, the jig cost is often the same as 3 or 4 of the slabs of wood you’ll put through it.

 So, as experienced woodworkers know, take a LONG view of your purchases and factor your expenses into the projects you produce.